Techtonica/curriculum/javascript/first-js-oop-project.md

   alert( key + ": " + value );
 });
 ```
-- Below is the jquery code to iterate through the array events that you are asked to create.
+- Below is the jQuery code to iterate through the array events that you are asked to create.
 - ***.each()*** is used to iterate through the array of objects.
 Above code represents the  syntax to iterate using ***.each()***
-- The ***.html()*** function is used to return the html code from jqeury to the target element of the HTML page.
+- ***.html()*** is used to return the html code from jQeury to the target element of the HTML page.
   - "Videos" be the target element in the below code.

   ```javascript